tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 cd demo-project
 ```

-The dot files need to be renamed:
+The dotfiles need to be renamed:

 ```shell
 mv dot.gitignore .gitignore